The lead Thai cave rescue diver has a new class on crisis leadership

 Over the course of 18 days in Thailand, Volanthen played a key role in planning and executing the mission to successfully rescue all 13 people.
 Following the mission, Volanthen returned to his job as an IT consultant—but as he began to reflect on his time in Thailand, he realized there were valuable lessons to share.

-In partnership with the EdApp, the Australian-based mobile learning management company, Volanthen produced a six-part series of leadership lessons based on the teamwork that was required to save the boys in Thailand.
+In partnership with EdApp, the Australian-based mobile learning management company, Volanthen produced a six-part series of leadership lessons based on the teamwork that was required to save the boys in Thailand.
 The series, which launches globally today, comes following Volanthen’s book, Thirteen Lessons that Saved Thirteen Lives: The Thai Cave Rescue, and Thirteen lives, the most recent film adaptation of the events.

 “Many of those lessons that I’d learned along the way over decades of a career had been applied in Thailand, and in some cases—from my perspective—they were crucial to success,” he said.
 “It seemed a very natural extension to try and perhaps offer those not just to people in my workplace, but to others.”